Veterans Day Parade fast approaching- The Silent Riders will be Paying Tribute to our Veterans

 The Silent Riders, many of them Veterans and peace officers are always in town to celebrate their brothers and sisters.

-Christmas on The Comstock Parade / PARADE OF LIGHTS (bundle up, its chilly outside) This is an evening event, usually starts at 5:00p.m. and the Silent Riders will not disappoint, with lanterns and scarves, they march to celebrate the season of love and family, along with vehicles of all sorts decorated with Christmas lights and music in the air, it's a sight to see!
+Christmas on The Comstock Parade / PARADE OF LIGHTS (bundle up, ts chilly outside) This is an evening event, usually starts at 5:00p.m.
+The Silent Riders will not shoot at this event, but willwith lanterns and scarves, they march to celebrate the season of love and family, along with vehicles of all sorts decorated with Christmas lights and music in the air, it's a sight to see!
 Kids, keep an eye out for Santa Claus!
-This will be capped off with a Magical Christmas Fireworks Show! at 6 pm

 You can always find Silent Riders walking the boardwalk, especially on the weekends, stop us to say hello & take a picture!